Skip to main content

 • Ethical issues concerning AI research in dentistry.

-We strongly recommend that authors refer to the minimum reporting guidelines for health research hosted by the EQUATOR Network when preparing their manuscript, and FAIRsharing.org for reporting checklists for biological and biomedical research, where applicable.
+We strongly recommended that authors refer to the minimum reporting guidelines for health research hosted by the EQUATOR Network when preparing their manuscript, and FAIRsharing.org for reporting checklists for biological and biomedical research, where applicable.
 Those appropriate for AI studies are listed below:

 Artificial intelligence in dental research: Checklist for authors, reviewers, readers

-For reporting the early-stage clinical evaluation of decision support systems driven by AI we recommend following DECIDE-AI guidelines.
+For reporting the early-stage clinical evaluation of decision support systems driven by AI we recommended following DECIDE-AI guidelines.
 These guidelines are used to report the early evaluation of artificial intelligence systems as an intervention in live clinical settings (small-scale, formative evaluation), independently of the study design and AI system modality (diagnostic, prognostic, therapeutic).
 Focuses on clinical utility, safety and human factors.

 Minimum information about clinical artificial intelligence modeling: the MI-CLAIM checklist